Medical Kits: Your Essential Guide for Every Emergency

 • Regular Checks and Replacements:

-• Monthly/Quarterly Review: Check all items for expiration dates, damage, or depletion.
+• Monthly/Quarterary Review: Check all items for expiration dates, damage, or depletion.

 • Replace Expired Items: Medications and sterile products have limited shelf lives.